Books: The Cheapest Journey One Can Buy

 I myself belong to the group of people that can’t imagine their daily life without reading.
 However, in this case, I don’t mean taking a quick look at Facebook posts or to scan the news.

-Namely, since I can remember, our house has always been full of books.
-When you live in a big house, and each room is full of books, it is logical that at one point your parents will be directed you to use them.
+Since I can remember, our house has always been full of books.
+When you live in a big house, and each room is full of books, it is logical that at one point your parents will advise you to use them.

 And that’s how I fell in love with reading books.